 Storm Preparations Pay Off

-Emergency permitting program helped state return to normal, faster, after Hurricane Mathew.
+The Takeaway: Emergency permitting program helped state return to normal, faster, after Hurricane Mathew.

 Pre-planning and technology enabled South Carolina’s Office of Ocean and Coastal Resource Management to hit the ground running after Hurricane Matthew slammed the state’s coast, causing nearly $341 million in damages.
 Within two weeks, this office had evaluated 1,466 sites and issued 200-plus emergency permits for structure repair.